FreeEyeglass: Training-free and Target-mask-free Eyeglass Transfer for Facial Videos

 Abstract: The rise of e-commerce and short-video platforms has fueled demand for realistic video-based virtual try-on.
-Unlike virtual try-on of clothing, which has been actively studied to date, virtual try-on of eyeglasses is uniquely challenging: they physically interact with facial geometry and strongly affect facial identity, making the faithful preservation of unedited regions especially important.
+Unlike virtual try-on of clothing, which has been actively studied to date, virtual try-on of eyeglasses is uniquely challenging: they align closely with facial structure and strongly affect facial identity, making the faithful preservation of unedited regions especially important.
 Existing generative editing approaches, such as GAN- and diffusion-based methods, lack reconstruction objectives and often rely on inpainting, which fails to ensure identity consistency.
-We argue that semantic editing requires not only plausible generation but also faithful reconstruction, making autoencoder-based latent spaces particularly suitable.
+We argue that semantic editing requires not only plausible generation but also faithful reconstruction, making autoencoder-based latent spaces a natural fit.
 We introduce a training-free, reference-guided framework for video eyeglass transfer built on Diffusion Autoencoders (DiffAE).
 By blending semantic features in the encoder and incorporating spatial-temporal self-attention, our method achieves realistic, identity-preserving, and temporally consistent results, and points to the potential of autoencoder-based latent spaces for local video editing.
 Our implementations and datasets will be released upon acceptance.

 Submission Type: Regular submission (no more than 12 pages of main content)